Menu

 International Women's Day (IWD) is about promoting a gender equal world and inclusion for all women.
 On this day we celebrate the social, economic, cultural and political achievements of women.

-The 2024 IWD theme is #InspireInclusion.
-This year is about celebrating diversity and empowerment and recognising it's importance in all aspects of society.
-In honour of today, our Gender Empowerment Network (GEN) took the opportunity to shine a spotlight on three inspiring women.
+The 2025 IWD theme is #AccelerateAction.
+This year, we're focusing on the actions we can take all year round to progress gender equality across our work and personal lives.
+In honour of IWD, our Gender Empowerment Network (GEN) took the opportunity to shine a spotlight on two inspiring women.

 Equality and diversity